Functions

 TRUNCATE(expr, digits)

-Function Description: Returns the truncated value of the specified field to a specified number of digits.
+Function Description: Gets the truncated value of the specified field to the specified number of digits.

-Return Result Type: Matches the original data type of the expr field.
+Return Type: Consistent with the original data type of the expr

 Applicable Data Types: